 Note: You can use an accountant or tax adviser to send your VAT Returns.
 Contacting HMRC is another option if you need to get help with tax and accounting.

-Most businesses with a VAT number can register for an online account.
-They use the free Government Gateway system to set up their account.
-Even so, you can also use commercial accounting software.
+Most businesses with a VAT number can register and then submit VAT Return online through the account.
+You can use the free Government Gateway system to set up your account or use commercial accounting software.